francescoraves483/LTNT/README.md

 make -j10 V=s
 ```
 * Please note that the build process may take up to several hours, depeding on the development PC characteristics; you will find the compiled OpenWrt images inside "/bin/targets/x86/64/"
-* Configure then the OpenWrt toolchain for cross-compiling the needed software (LaTe and LTNT test manager) for the target embedded boards.
+* Configure then the OpenWrt toolchain for cross-compiling the needed software (_LaTe_ and _LTNT test manager_) for the target embedded boards.
 The instructions can be found [here](https://openwrt.org/docs/guide-developer/crosscompile).
-The first four main points should be sufficient to enable cross-compilation, in our case.
+The first four points should be sufficient to enable cross-compilation, in our case.
 * After creating the OpenWrt image, flash it into both boards.
 Instructions on how to do so can be found in [this document](https://webthesis.biblio.polito.it/9525/1/tesi.pdf), in section 5.3 (starting from page 172).
-The instructions are for the APU1D devices, but they are the same also for the APU2 boards.
+The instructions are related to the APU1D devices, but they are the same also for the APU2 boards.

-Once the system has been downloaded/flashed into the target embedded board and after rebooting it at least once, do the following operations (**on both the master and the slave boards**):
+Once the system has been downloaded/flashed into the target embedded board and after rebooting it at least once, do the following operations (**on both the master and the slave board**):
 * Connect a serial cable to the board and to your development PC and open a new connection with baud rate 115200
 * Edit the "/etc/config/network" configuration file:
 ```
 vi /etc/config/network
 ```
 * Locate the configuration block for the SSH Ethernet interface (normally the interface is called `lan` in the configuration file).
-Comment out the lines about 'bridge' and 'ip6assign' adding a # in front of them
+Comment out the lines referring to 'bridge' and 'ip6assign' adding a `#` in front of them
-* If more than one Ethernet interface is listed after `option ifname`, edit this line and make sure only the interface you want to use for SSH is specified:
+* If more than one Ethernet interface is listed after `option ifname`, edit this line and make sure only the interface you want to use for SSH is specified (suggested interface: `eth2`):
 ```
 option ifname 'eth2'
 ```
-* Choose an IP address, belonging to a proper subnet, for the Ethernet port: this is the address that you will need to specify when connecting a development PC to the boards using SSH:
+* Choose an IP address, belonging to a proper subnet, for the Ethernet port: this is the address that you will need to specify when connecting to the board with a development PC, using SSH (remember to use two different IP addresses for the master and slave boards!):
 ```
 option ipaddr '192.168.1.178'
 ```